joeodx/AZURE_cloud/Monitoring_data_dashboards/README.md

 ![](/images/alert2.jpg)

 4. Now if the CPU is greater than 6 above you should recieve a email alerting you if yur CPU goes over 6% like below.

+%.
+You can test the alert by using the Apache commands you learnt earlier.

 ![](/images/email.jpg)